top of page

 1. The Beginning: Licensing and Training

-Before you welcome a child into your home, you’ll go through a licensing process that includes background checks, home studies, and specialized training in trauma-informed care and behavioral health.
+Before you welcome a child into your home, you’ll go through a licensing process.
+This includes background checks, home studies, and specialized training in trauma-informed care and behavioral health.

-• Home visits and interviews with a licensing specialist
+• Home Visits: Interviews with a licensing specialist will take place.

-• Support from our Intercept Health TFC team every step of the way
+• Ongoing Support: Expect continual support from our Intercept Health TFC team every step of the way.

-This phase is designed to prepare you—not just to meet requirements, but to feel confident in your ability to support a child with emotional and behavioral needs.
+This phase is aimed at equipping you—not just to meet requirements, but to build confidence in your ability to support a child with emotional and behavioral needs.

 2. Placement: Welcoming Your First Child

-Once you're licensed, placement can happen quickly or take time, depending on matching needs.
+Once licensed, the placement process can vary.
+It may happen quickly or could take more time, depending on matching needs.
 When a child is placed with you, you’ll receive background information and a personalized support plan.

-• Frequent check-ins from your Intercept Health case manager and clinician
+• Support Checks: Frequent check-ins from your Intercept Health case manager and clinician will help you.

-3. The First Few Months as a TFC Parent: Building Trust
+3. Building Trust: The First Few Months as a TFC Parent

-The early months are all about relationship-building.
+The early months will focus on relationship-building.
 Many youth in TFC have experienced trauma, so it takes time for them to trust and settle into a new environment.

-Your team will provide in-home therapy, respite care, and 24/7 crisis support.
-You’ll also have regular team meetings to talk about progress and adapt your care plan as needed.
+Your support team will provide vital in-home therapy, respite care, and 24/7 crisis support.
+Regular team meetings will allow you to discuss ongoing progress and adapt care plans as necessary.

 4. The Learning Curve: Self-Reflection and Growth

-Foster parenting can challenge you in ways you didn’t expect.
-You’ll learn more about your own resilience, communication style, and emotional triggers.
-You’ll also likely feel a mix of pride, frustration, joy, and worry.
+Foster parenting can challenge you in unexpected ways.
+This journey will teach you more about your own resilience, communication style, and emotional triggers.
+You may find yourself feeling a mix of pride, frustration, joy, and worry.

 Remember: You’re never alone.
-At Intercept Health TFC, we walk with you through the hard days and celebrate the breakthroughs.
+At Intercept Health TFC, we are here to support you through the challenging days and celebrate the breakthroughs.

 5. The Milestones: Celebrating Progress

-By the end of your first year, you’ll likely look back and realize how far you and your child have come.
-Maybe it’s:
+By the end of your first year, you’ll likely reflect on how far both you and your child have come.
+Milestones may include:

-TFC isn’t about fixing a child.
-It’s about creating a healing environment where they can grow—and where you grow, too.
+Being a TFC parent isn’t about fixing a child.
+It’s about creating a healing environment where they can grow—and where you grow alongside them.

-Your first year as a TFC parent will be full of surprises.
-It won’t be easy—but it will be worth it.
-Every moment you show up, stay patient, and offer love and structure helps a child move closer to healing.
+Your first year as a TFC parent will be filled with surprises.
+It won’t always be easy, but it will be worth it.
+Every moment you show up, practice patience, and offer love and structure helps a child move closer to healing.

 Intercept Health TFC Logo With Outline